kwasi-wiredu-1931

 It is necessary to substantiate more rigorously claims such as this because we may also be committing an error in establishing certain troublesome linguistic or philosophical correspondences between two disparate cultures and traditions.

 Another crucial, if distressing, feature of decolonization as advanced by Wiredu is that it always has to measure itself up with the colonizing Other, questo è, it finds it almost impossible to create its own image so to speak by the employment of autochthonous strategies.
 This is not to assert that decolonization always has to avail itself of indigenous procedures, but the very concept of decolonization is in fact concerned with breaking away from imperial structures of dominance in order to express a will to self-identity or presence.
-To be sure, the Other is always present, defacing all claims to full presence of the decolonizing subject.
+A dire il vero, the Other is always present, defacing all claims to full presence of the decolonizing subject.
 This is a contradictory but inevitable trope within the postcolonial condition.
 The Other is always there to present the criteria by which self-identity is adjudged either favourably or unfavourably.
 There is no getting around the Other as it is introduced in its own latent and covert violence, in the hesitant counter-violence of the decolonizing subject and invariably in the counter-articulations of all projects of decolonization.

 4. Tradition, Modernity and the Challenges of Development